Guess where in your body your eggs are replenished?

 At least it's true for mice, as recently discovered by much surprised Harvard scientists.
 "In a series of experiments on sterile female mice, researchers from Massachusetts General Hospital (MGH), a Harvard teaching hospital, were able to restore egg production by transplanting bone marrow from fertile mice."

-On this note, I'm sharing an ancient Chinese recipe to nourish your bone marrow and support your egg production.
+On this note, I'm sharing an ancient Chinese recipe to nourish your bone marrow and support your egg production (from a Chinese medicine standpoint) egg quality, your uterine lining and your fertility overall.

 But first, let me explain why this makes total sense from a Chinese medical perspective...